aayushbansal/MarrRevisited/README.md

   cd ..
   ```

   Note that Silberman et al. (ECCV 2012) contained the train-test split.
-Gupta et al. (ECCV 2014) provided an extra train-val-test split.
-In our experiments, we use the one provided here.
+Gupta et al. (ECCV 2014) provided an extra train-val split from training split.
+We use the same splits (also provided above).

 2. Surface Normal from Kinect - We used the surface normal provided by Ladicky et al. (ECCV 2014) for 1449 images.
 Those normal maps can be downloaded using: